 Welcome to the MA program in Interdisciplinary Studies (MAIS)!
-We are honored that you are joining our innovative and unique program!
-MAIS, defined by a blend of theory and practice, is designed for students who wish to pursue a distinctive educational experience by drawing on the study of two or more disciplines.
-Integrating and converging aspects of the entire ASU curriculum, the MA program in Interdisciplinary Studies allows you to access all the vast resources the University has to offer.
-In addition, you will have the opportunity to analyze and synthesize major trends in critical thought over the last several decades.
+We are delighted you are joining our innovative and unique program!
+MAIS, defined by a convergence of theory and practice, is designed for students who wish to pursue a distinctive educational experience by drawing on the study of two or more disciplines across modalities.
+Integrating aspects of the entire ASU curriculum, the MA program in Interdisciplinary Studies allows you to access all the vast resources the University has to offer.
+In addition, you will have the opportunity to analyze and synthesize major academic tendencies in critical thought over the last several decades.
 MAIS encourages you to push the boundaries of the disciplines and encourages innovative areas of study, practice, and research.